-The HDX RealTime Media Engine is a plug-in to the Citrix Workspace app for Android to support clear, crisp high-definition audio-video calls.
+The HDX RealTime Media Engine (RTME) is a plug-in to the Citrix Workspace app for Android to support clear, crisp high-definition audio-video calls.
 You can seamlessly participate in audio-video or audio-only calls to and from HDX RealTime Media Engine users.

 - Camera encoding USB Video Class (UVC) 1.1.